American Dance Therapy Association

 American Dance Therapy Association Founded in 1966, the American Dance Therapy Association is the only U.S. organization dedicated to the profession of dance/movement therapy.

-Join us for the 6th Annual Virtual Spring Summit hosted by the American Dance Therapy Association.
+Don’t miss your chance to save on the 6th Annual Virtual Spring Summit with the American Dance Therapy Association.

 Resiliency and Recovery in Therapy